fitteia/OneFit-Engine/README.md

 Tipically the output will go to example_xx folder.

-prompt> ip -4 -br address
+prompt> ip -4 -br add

 to get the IP address

-Use a browser to access the hhtp://<IP>/~ofe/ folder.
+Use a browser to access the http://<IP>/~ofe/ folder.